-Fizza Batool, JD ’17, graduated magna cum laude from Saint Louis University completing a double major in Criminal Justice and Legal Studies.
+Fizza Batool, JD ’17, is the current Harris Institute Fellow.
+She graduated magna cum laude from Saint Louis University completing a double major in Criminal Justice and Legal Studies.
 During the summer of 2016, she traveled to The Hague, Netherlands as the Dagen-Legomsky Hague Fellow to study public international law at The Hague Academy.
 She is also the Executive Articles Editor of the Global Studies Law Review, which is publishing her Student Note entitled Exile and Election: The Case for Barring Exiled Leaders from Contesting in National Elections.
 Her research interests include international and domestic criminal law, international human rights law, and international state arbitration.

 Marla Borkson, JD ’17, attended the University of Florida with degrees in Political Science, Geography and certificates in Arabic and Chinese languages.
 After graduation, Marla moved to Chengdu, China where she lived for multiple years studying and working with Mandarin and regional sub-dialects of Chinese.
 Marla also lived in Kathmandu, Nepal where she worked with International NGOs in the education sector.
 Marla has extensively traveled the South Asian region and enjoys learning the local languages and dialects.